 He holds degrees from Montclair State College in New Jersey and the University of Pittsburgh’s Graduate School of Engineering.
 Bob is an accredited member of the Public Relations Society of America, its prestigious College of Fellows and the PRSA Counselor’s Academy.
 He also served as president of PRSA’s Pittsburgh Chapter in 1996, as well as its board of directors and executive committee from 1990-96.
 He also is a member of the executive committee of IPREX, an international partnership of the world’s leading independent public relations firms.

-Bob is also an adjunct professor of public relations at both Carnegie Mellon University and Duquesne University in Pittsburgh, and has lectured at several Western Pennsylvania colleges and universities, as well as many national industry conferences.
+Bob has also been an adjunct professor of public relations at LaRoche College, Carnegie Mellon University and Duquesne University in Pittsburgh, and has lectured at several Western Pennsylvania colleges and universities, as well as many national industry conferences.
 He’s also written numerous articles on environmental public relations for various industry publications.